seishun/node-steam/README.md

 Since JavaScript's `Number` type does not have enough precision to store 64-bit integers, SteamIDs are represented as decimal strings.
 (Just wrap the number in quotes)

+Chat-related methods automatically convert ClanIDs (group's SteamID) to ChatIDs.
+Conversely, ChatIDs are converted to ClanIDs in chat-related events if it's a group chat (i.e. not an "ad hoc" chat), otherwise left alone.
+In the following docs, chat SteamID always refers to ClanID for group chats and ChatID otherwise.

 # Enums

 Whenever a method accepts (or an event provides) an `ESomething`, it's a `Number` that represents some enum value.
 See [steam_language.js](https://github.com/seishun/node-steam/tree/master/lib/generated/steam_language.js) for the whole list of them.